What You Need to Know Before You Buy Property in New York

 In the end, it's up to the discretion of the buyer and their attorney.

-Also, if you plan on purchasing a coop or condo, this will entail extra steps into this process, with board application and interview.
+Also, if you plan on purchasing a coop or condo, this will entail extra steps into this process, with a board application and interview.

 Here are some other crucial items to understand before you step ahead.